marcosferreiradeoliveira/mobcontent-culture-ai/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/9ef8245b-afe3-4989-9e11-5ed1b4a3bd0f) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this repo.aa

 **Use your preferred IDE**